-Throughout the guide, you will be introduced to strategies for deep reading that will facilitate your understanding of the assigned weekly readings and your ability to contribute to class discussions.
+Throughout the guide, you will be introduced to strategies for pre-reading and deep reading that will facilitate your understanding of the assigned weekly readings and your ability to contribute to class discussions.

 This guide is divided into twelve chapters.
 The chapters are organized by week and structured into the following sections.